Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/HDRP-Asset.md

 # The High Definition Render Pipeline Asset

-The High Definition Render Pipeline (HDRP) Asset controls the global rendering settings of your Project and creates an instance of the rendering pipeline.
-A rendering pipeline instance contains intermediate resources and an implementation of the render pipeline.
+The High Definition Render Pipeline (HDRP) Asset controls the global rendering settings of your Project and creates an instance of the render pipeline.

-Unity does not allocate memory or build Shader variants for disabled features in your HDRP Asset.
-This means that you can disable settings that you are not using to save memory, but you can not enable disabled features at runtime.
-You can toggle enabled features at runtime on a per-Camera basis using [Frame-Settings](Frame-Settings.md).
+Unity only allocates memory and builds shader variants for features you enable in the HDRP Asset.
+This means that you can disable features your project does not use to save memory.
+Since certain features require shader variants or other resources when Unity builds your project, you can only enable and disable features at edit time.
+However, it is possible to toggle the rendering of particular features at runtime, just not using the HDRP Asset.
+Instead, [Frame-Settings](Frame-Settings.md) control the features that cameras in the scene render.
+Frame Settings can only toggle features that are enabled in the HDRP Asset; they cannot enable features that are disabled.

 <a name="CreatingAnHDRPAsset"></a>